gengojs/gengojs/README.md

 gengo.init(app);

 ```
-for more configurations options see [API](https://github.com/iwatakeshi/gengojs/wiki/API).
+for more configurations options see [Gengo](https://github.com/iwatakeshi/gengojs/wiki/Gengo).

 From there you have two options, you can have gengo to:
 * load the words/sentences from the translation file directly
 * load the words/sentences from the translation file by route (not fully tested)
 an example will look like this in your locale folder:

+JSON:
 ```js
 //ja.js